What should your recruiter be doing for you? What really is their role in the process and what do you need to contribute to ensuring their success?

 Supplying pre-screen questions to your recruiter

-For this post, I will not address the crafting of the message and all the sales skills involved to close the deal, and will just cover your recruiter’s function as a filter of candidates and so focus on the important task of developing an effective set of screening questions together.
-My team starts our screening with our Submittal Standards, copied below, and provides this information with every candidate we send to our customers.
+For this post, I will not address the crafting of the message and all the sales skills involved to close the deal.
+Instead, I will cover your recruiter’s function as a filter of candidates and focus on the important task of developing an effective set of screening questions together.
+My team starts our screening with our Submittal Standards, copied below.
+We include this information with every candidate we send to our customers.
 If your recruiter isn’t providing at least this information, feel free to share this with them as a place to start.
 There are other standards that could be included, and perhaps ought to be discussed before they submit them to you for consideration, but these are a start.
 I’ll detail the discussions that should be happening around these basics in a follow up post.

 1. Concerns we addressed – jobs less than 1 year, a career of temp work, employment gaps of > 6 months, etc.